 Cambodia: Joint Programme for Children, Food Security and Nutrition in Cambodia

-- Finalization of policies, guidelines, and training modules including National Policy and Guidelines for Micronutrient Supplementation to Prevent and Control Deficiencies in Cambodia, National Guidelines for the Management of Acute Malnutrition, Communication for Behavioural Impact (COMBI) Campaign to Promote Complementary Feeding in Cambodia, National Communication Strategy to Promote the Use of Iron/Folic Acid (IFA) Supplementation for Pregnant and Postpartum Women 2010-2013, Curriculum for Master of Science in Nutrition, FSN Media Hand Book for Journalists, Nutrition Handbook for Family focused on farmer field school team, Food Security and Nutrition Quarterly Bulletin and Maternity Leave and Workplace Policy.
+- The programme supported the National Nutrition Program (NNP) and contributed to the development and approval of policies, guidelines, and training modules, including: Community Management of Acute Malnutrition (CMAM), National Policy and Guidelines for Micronutrient Supplementation to Prevent and Control Deficiencies in Cambodia, National Guidelines for the Management of Acute Malnutrition, Communication for Behavioural Impact (COMBI), Campaign to Promote Complementary Feeding in Cambodia, National Communication Strategy to Promote the Use of Iron/Folic Acid (IFA) Supplementation for Pregnant and Postpartum Women 2010-2013, Curriculum for Master of Science in Nutrition, FSN Media Hand Book for Journalists, Nutrition Handbook for Family focused on farmer field school teams, Food Security and Nutrition Quarterly Bulletin, and Maternity Leave and Workplace Policy.

 - The National Institute of Public Health launched the first Master of Science course in October 2012.
-Organization of the 4th National Seminar on Food Security and Nutrition under the theme Child and Maternal Nutrition in May 2012.
+The programme supported the organization of the 4th National Seminar on Food Security and Nutrition under the theme Child and Maternal Nutrition in May 2012.
 The meeting, opened by the Prime Minister, was the first national seminar focusing on nutrition and had over 500 participants.